gaheldev/godot-version-manager/README.md

 > Track it with git ;)
 <br/>

-## Use an already managed version as system's default
+## Set a managed version as system's default
 ```
 gdvm use --system-default VERSION
 ```